Atlanta Bail Bonds Services

 Atlanta’s Crime Data:

 With Atlanta’s population being 472,522 (as of the 2016 census) encompassing just 134.0 square miles, you can expect crime rates to be fairly high since we’re all living so close together.
 In fact a bond is written almost once and hour on an inmate’s behalf in the metro area.
 The traffic is horrible and the crime rate isn’t much better.
-The city is the seat of Fulton County’s government and crime rates in both the city and the county are similar.
-The ATL ranked 14th in the U.S. with a violent crime rate of 1,120 violent crimes per 100,000 residents.
+Atlanta, Georgia ranked 14th in the U.S. with a violent crime rate of 1,120 violent crimes per 100,000 residents.
 According to Forbes, it is the 6th most dangerous place to live in the United States.
 Your chances of being a victim of a violent crime in the city is 1 in 85.
 Crime seems to be centered in poor neighborhoods south of Downtown.

 With the new piece of legislation that Atlanta’s mayor, Keisha Lance Bottoms, has signed, more people are being released on their own recognizance (signature bond).
 When this happens, you don’t need to hire a bail bondsman, the accused just has to promise to be at their next court date.